 Whole school approaches.
 The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î The curriculum is designed to ensure the inclusion of all pupils.
 All pupils, regardless of their ability and/or additional needs, have full access to the curriculum.
-All pupils are able to boost their independent learning and literacy skills through application throughout the curriculum.
+All pupils are able to boost their independent learning and English skills through application throughout the curriculum.
 Assessments (including dyslexia screening) are used to identify students who need specific interventions.
 Intervention packages are bespoke and needs led.
 The progress of pupils taking part in intervention groups is measured on a regular basis.
 The intervention packages are adapted in light of pupil progress.
-Small group or one to one intervention includes: literacy- reading, comprehension, spelling phonics handwriting numeracy speech and language interventions. motor and co-ordination skills social skills Pupils are supported in following their interests, and chosen curriculum, regardless of their SEND and/or disabilities.
+Small group or one to one intervention includes: English- reading, comprehension, spelling Phonics Fine and gross motor skills Maths skills Speech and language interventions.
+Motor and co-ordination skills Social skills Talk Boost interventions.
+Motional activities to support social, emotional and mental health needs.
+Pupils are supported in following their interests, and chosen curriculum, regardless of their SEND and/or disabilities.
 Pupils with special needs and/or disabilities can access the curriculum with adult support as appropriate.
-In exceptional circumstances students can be disapplied from some subjects. -Talk Boost interventions.
+In exceptional circumstances students can be disapplied from some subjects.